rpratt20/rdz_ttgo_sonde_horus/README.md

 rdzTTGOsonde_Horus
 ============
-Current code has removed several radiosonde models from the decoder list.
+Current code has removed MP3H radiosonde model from the decoder list.
 It may or may not run for RS41 or DFM radiosondes.
-Other models have been removed.
 I Suggest this code not be used until proven to function.
-Integration of the Horus decoder has not begun.
+Integration of the CATS decoder is in progress.

-This a decoder for radiosonde RS41, DFM06/09/17 with attempt to decode Horus-V2 based on a TTGO LoRa ESP32 board.
+This a decoder for radiosonde RS41, DFM06/09/17 with attempt to decode CATS based on a TTGO LoRa ESP32 board.
 Do not attempt to use the current code

 It supports OLED displays (SSD1306, SH1106) and TFT displays (ILI9225, ILI9341/9342).